GoogleCloudPlatform/istio-samples/multicluster-ingress/README.md

 ## Test Geo-Aware Load Balancing

-Now that we've configure multicluster ingress for a global anycast IP, we should be able to access the global IP from clients around the world,and be routed to the ZonePrinter running in the closest GKE cluster.
+Now that we've configure multicluster ingress for a global anycast IP, we should be able to access the global IP from clients around the world, and be routed to the ZonePrinter running in the closest GKE cluster.

-For instance, from a laptop connected to a network on the East Coast, we can see that we're navigated to the ZonePrinter running in the `us-east4-a` cluster:
+For instance, from a laptop connected to a network on the East Coast, we're redirected to the `us-east4` cluster:

 ```
 mokeefe@laptop:~$ curl  34.102.158.9